 - Tags and categories appear in alphabetical order.

 If you're eligible, you can sell the product on a recurring basis.
-Select Subscription product and customize the subscription renewal details.
+Click Subscription and customize the subscription renewal details.
 Customers who buy subscription products save their billing and shipping information, and are charged automatically when their subscription renews.
 To learn more, visit Subscription products.

-Click Save & Publish to publish the product to your Products Page.
+Hover over Done and click Save & Publish to publish the product to your Store Page.
 This sets the product as available for purchase.

 Beyond the basics, you can further customize your service product with features like custom forms, buttons, and the ability for customers to buy multiple service products at once.
 To learn more, visit the Adding products to your store.